-Our Counselor-in-Training (CIT) program is a unique volunteer experience for teens ages 16-17.
+Our Counselor-in-Training (CIT) program is a unique volunteer experience for teens entering grades 11 and 12.
 Participants will split their time between training sessions with their fellow CITs and time shadowing their counselors/working with the campers.
 Being a CIT gives teens the opportunity to see camp through the eyes of a staff member, while also still enjoying time with their peer group, engaging in training sessions, and participating in camp activities.
 In addition to learning counseling skills, CITs also gain the necessary tools to become leaders and role models in their communities.
 CITs can apply for this program during Camp Bob Waldorf or Kibbutz Bob Waldorf, our Jewish camp program.
 While CITs do not need to be Jewish to attend, we ask that they are respectful of our campers’ religious beliefs and camp’s practices at that time.

 To begin the application process, please fill out a camper application online and select the CIT program.
 Please reach out to Rose Levenson, Assistant Director, with any questions.